21st-centuryman/21st-centuryman/README.md

 - 🌱 I’m currently working on three projects.
   - Micrograd-rs: Expanding the research laid out in my thesis.
 Optimizing for stack allocation with Macros and Const generics.
   - Proofs: Learning Agda for mathematical proofs, with the goal to eventually merge this with Micrograd to prove properties about ML.
   - RISCY Cores: a collection of cores I have developed in SystemVerilog.
-The goal is to eventually build a 64 bit pipeline RISC-V CPU with all extensions.
+The goal is to eventually build a 64 bit pipeline RISC-V CPU with all extensions and have a complete SystemVerilog to tape-out pipeline using OpenLane.
 - 💤 I’m currently procrastinating on these projects.
     - Livermore: An AI to process and analyze data from Yahoo finance API.
 I have some bug fixes to do.
     - Advent of Code: I have set a goal to code in SystemVerilog, pytorch/tinygrad, haskell, python or rust.